WilliamZ8996/apcsa-freedom-project/entries/entry02.md

-# Entry 2: Learning the CodeAI
+# Entry 2: Learning the OpenAI
 ##### 12/12/2022

 It has been a month since I decided to use [OpenAI GPT-3](https://openai.com/api/) as my freedom project tool.
 I had been tinkering with OpenAI GPT-3 for the past month by using the built-in sandbox for OpenAI.
 I was able to try different projects that had been made by others using this program which was interesting since I can see the different capabilities of this program.
 OpenAI GPT-3 can translate the user's input, and return an output of the translation version.
 It is also a bit more adventurous by adding its ideas, for example creating a slogan by using only a few words from the user's input.
 After trying others' projects, I decided to take a deeper dive into the coding aspect of OpenAI GPT-3.